-All responses are identified as "no impact" but would be determined at the project level, each of which must make project-related findings to ensure that there are no impacts related to wildfire risk.
+All responses are identified as "no impact" orbut would be determined at the project level, each of which must make project-related findings to ensure that there are no impacts related to wildfire risk.

-11. Population (TRPA Checklist Questions) No, with mitigation Will the proposal: Yes a.
-Alter the location, distribution, density, or growth rate of the human population X planned for the Region? b.
-Include or result in the temporary or permanent displacement of residents?
-XPopulation (CEQA Checklist Questions) Potentially Significant LTS with Mitigation LTS Impact 1.
+11. Population (TRPA Checklist Questions) No, with mitigation Will the proposal: Yes Alter the location, distribution, density, or growth rate of the human population Xplanned for the Region? b.
+Include or result in the temporary or permanent displacement of residents? $\boxtimes$ П Population (CEQA Checklist Questions) Potentially Significant No Impact 1.
 Induce substantial unplanned population growth in an area, either directly (for X example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)?
 (CEQA XIVa)